 CAT 6 is comparatively better in speed but both types can cover a distance up to 328 feet.
 The first type allows two-way communication with better quality.
 If you want to have new wiring at your house for Ethernet you can consult any electrical services provider.
 But before buying wires with any category you should consider the following points:

 Despite the difference between cat5 and cat6, there are some similarities.
 You may find that CAT5 is the cheapest one.
 It has been used in the market since 1990 but will not be used in the future as well.
-You should keep the relevancy factor in your mind while choosing between the two.
-The most popular cable is CAT6A these days, which promises a better speed over others.
-It will be a long-time investment as it is twisted more tightly and then packed with an extra plastic layer.
+You should keep the relevancy factor in mind while choosing between the two.
+The most popular cable is CAT6A these days, which promises a better speed than others.
+It will be a long-term investment as it is twisted more tightly and then packed with an extra plastic layer.
 If you want to have durable wiring then you should install the second option.

 The CAT5e was 30% more expensive than the CAT5 and the CAT6 was 30% more expensive than the CAT5e.
 So, the better the version, the more the price you have to pay.
 If you are installing wires in a big building.
 Then it will have a huge impact on your overall cost.
 So, you take an option according to your budget.
 But it may affect the speed of your internet connection.
-A commercial electrical service provider can help you out to decide according to your needs.
+A commercial electrical service provider can help you to decide according to your needs.

 Evaluate your needs first

 If you have to cover long distances then CAT5e will be the better choice as it can serve the same at a cheaper price.
 But if the distance is short and you want to have a faster speed then CAT6 is the best one.
 It will serve you for a longer period.
 Twisted copper cables are also known for their pliability, thermal expansion, durability, and ductility beyond their type.
-One thing that needs to be added here is if you are having wiring at your home then CAT5e is the best option but if you want to have it for commercial buildings then CAT 6 will be the best cable with high Gigabit’s speed.
+One thing that needs to be added here is if you have wiring at your home then CAT5e is the best option but if you want to have it for commercial buildings then CAT 6 will be the best cable with high Gigabit speed.

 How to install your network

 These wires also come in different colors and variants.
 No matter what kind of wiring you have selected if the installation is poor, you will not be able to get desired results.
-As the installation of a network by an inexperienced person will affect the speed and life of a system. try to call a professional who can guide you and make a good installation as well.
-Hiring such a company will save you cost and time.
+The installation of a network by an inexperienced person will affect the speed and life of a system. try to call a professional who can guide you and make a good installation as well.
+Hiring such a company will save you costs and time.
 They will take your project professionally and will consider every little detail of it.